Planning on visiting Iguazu Falls? This guide covers both the Argentina and Brazil sides and has all the info you need to know for your visit!

-When I first started thinking about visiting Iguazu Falls, the thought of spending two days looking at waterfalls seemed absurd.
+When I first started planning our visit to Iguazu Falls, the thought of spending two days looking at waterfalls seemed absurd.
 Surely nothing could be that incredible that it deserved a whole weekend?

 Well, I was wrong.
-There’s something undeniably awe-inspiring about 200-300 waterfalls spread across 3 kilometres, pouring out 1,500 cubic metres of water every second in a thunderous flow.
+There’s something undeniably awe-inspiring about almost 300 waterfalls spread across 3 kilometres, pouring out 1,500 cubic metres of water every second in a thunderous flow.
 From the ground, on the water or from above, it’s a spectacular sight.

 Straddling the Argentina and Brazil borders, it’s possible to visit both sides and see the waterfalls – which truly are different in each country.

 After visiting both sides of Iguazu Falls, I’ve pulled together this guide to answer all your questions about this South America gem.
 It covers everything you need to know about visiting Iguazu Falls, from how to get there, what to see and do, and where to stay.
 Most guides online focus on info for just one side of the waterfalls, but in this guide I’m sharing how you can visit both sides.